daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 ~~~

 It's pretty clear about what the error is.
 Now try wrapping the print statement inside an `observe({})`, and this time it would work.

+Reactivity is usually the hardest part about Shiny to understand, so if you don't quite get it, don't feel bad.
+Try reading this section again, and I promise that with time and experience you will get more comfortable with reactivity.

 ## Using reactive variables to reduce code duplication